arjunmukeshh/Todo/README.md

 # Todo
-A todo list app created using the FARM stack(FastAPI, React and MongoDB)
+A todo list app created to manage schedule.

 The FastAPI framework is based on Python.